 I entered private practice in 1980, and by 1985 decided to take full-time work as a radio disc jockey at WHK Radio in Cleveland.
 In the mornings before work, I started developing my own practice, and in the evenings, I spent a lot of time doing remote broadcasts from clubs and bars.
 I left full-time radio in 1988 and went back to practicing law full time.
 In 1996, I moved to Florida with my family and opened a solo practice in Sarasota.

 During the first few years at my solo practice, I took in every case I could in order to make a living.
-By 2000, I had become more selective, and decided to focus on a type of law that involves just as many wealthy people as it does poor people: DUI law.
+By 2000, I had become more selective.
+I began to focus on a part of the criminal law that would allow me to help real people: DUI law.
 I was drawn to the scientific and forensic nature of DUI law.
 In 2004, I restricted my practice to DUI cases only, attended many of the same classes police officers attend, and became certified to conduct DUI investigations and field sobriety tests.
 I then became certified by the National Highway Traffic Safety Administration as an instructor.
 Additionally, I became certified to do testing on the Intoxilyzer-5000 and Intoxilyzer-8000, which were the official breath test machines for the state of Florida in 2008.

 I became board certified as a DUI defense lawyer, which requires a year-long process of studying for and eventually passing both a written and oral exam.
 Recertification is necessary every five years, and I have already been recertified twice.
 The process of recertification involves undergoing a background check and an evaluation by colleagues and judges.
 Approximately 90 percent of what I do is DUI defense.
 Since 2014, I've been on the faculty of the National College for DUI Defense, which is the organization through which the board conducts certification testing and educational seminars throughout the country.
 I have also taught sessions at Harvard Law School every summer since 2014.
 In July of 2019, I was a featured speaker at the summer session of the National College for DUI Defense.
 On average, I handle about 100 DUI cases per year, and over the course of my career, I have handled over 2,000 DUI cases.